 In June 2021, we entered into a collaboration and license agreement with Zai Lab US LLC (collectively with Zai Lab Limited referred herein as Zai Lab) involving collaboration programs and license-only programs (collectively, the Programs) encompassing four separate immuno-oncology molecules (2021 Zai Lab Agreement).
 The first program covers a lead research molecule that incorporates our DART platform and binds CD3 and an undisclosed target that is expressed in multiple solid tumors (Lead Program).
 The second program covers a target to be designated by us.
 For these programs, Zai Lab receives commercial rights in Greater China, Japan, and Korea while we receive commercial rights in all other territories.
-Under the Lead Program, Zai Lab received an option upon reaching a predefined clinical milestone to convert the regional arrangement into a global 50/50 profit share.
-If Zai Lab elects such option, Zai Lab is to pay us \$85.0 million plus any research costs incurred by both parties as of the option election date.
 Zai Lab also obtained exclusive, global licenses from us to develop, manufacture and commercialize two additional molecules (license-only programs).
 Zai Lab granted us a worldwide, royalty-free, co-exclusive license to conduct the development activities allocated to us.
+In August 2022, we and Zai Lab agreed to discontinue research and development of the Lead Program.

-Under the terms of the 2021 Zai Lab Agreement, the Lead Program includes joint research and development services by both us and Zai Lab.
+Under the terms of the 2021 Zai Lab Agreement, the Lead Program included joint research and development services by both us and Zai Lab.
 For the other programs, Zai Lab can separately negotiate and agree with us to perform research and development services in the future.